martinkearn/AI-Services-Workshop/Setup/Setup-Lab.md

 ## 3 - Clone the 'AI Services Workshop' GitHub repo
 All of the labs, samples and instructions are contained in a GitHub repository.
 You need to ['clone'](https://help.github.com/articles/cloning-a-repository/) this repository to get a local copy to work from.

-You'll need to create a GitHub accountin order to Clone, you can do that at https://github.com/join
+You'll need to create a GitHub account in order to Clone, you can do that at https://github.com/join

 1. Go to https://github.com/martinkearn/AI-Services-Workshop
 1. Click 'Clone or download'